 - 1/2 tsp.
 Dried Red Chili Pepper

 - 4 FL Oz Heavy Whipped Cream/or Half and Half

 - Salt to taste

 - 1 tsp.
 Salt

 - 1/4 onion shredded or minced

 - 1 tbsp.
 Olive Oil

-- First, in the large mixing bowl add ground turkey and season it.
+First, in the large mixing bowl add ground turkey and season it.
 It can be in the fridge covered overnight.
-Make patties and cook in the fry pan with a few tbsp of oil, or grill it.
-It’s done when it is golden on the outside, and internal temperature of the turkey patty is at least 165° F, to kill potentially harmful bacteria.
-Once patties are done cooking, set them aside.
+Make patties and cook in the frying pan with a few tbsp of oil, or grill it.
+It's done when it is golden on the outside, and the internal temperature of the turkey patty is at least 165° F, to kill potentially harmful bacteria.
+Once patties are done the cooking, set them aside.
 Read NOTES**